Good Neighbor Firefighter Safety Program

 Application

 After the application period ends, a panel selected by the NVFC will review the applications.
-Fifty winning departments will be chosen to receive a $10,000 grant.
-Winners will be announced during Fire Prevention Week, October 6-12.
-Winners will be contacted directly before the public announcement is made.
+A total of 150 departments will be chosen to receive a $10,000 grant.
+The selection process is nondiscriminatory.
+Winners will be announced before August 31, 2025.
+Applicants will be notified before any public announcement is made.

 Contact